software-mansion/react-native-gesture-handler/docs/docs/introduction.md

 Read more on that here https://github.com/mikehardy/jetifier#to-reverse-jetify--convert-node_modules-dependencies-to-support-libraries

 Note that if you wish to use [`React.createRef()`](https://reactjs.org/docs/refs-and-the-dom.html) support for [interactions](./gesture-handlers/basics/interactions.md) you need to use v16.3 of [React](https://reactjs.org/)

+In order to fully utilize the [touch events](./api/gestures/touch-events.md) you also need to use `react-native-reanimated` 2.3.0-beta.4 or newer.

 ### Expo